Russell-Colbath House: Description and history

 The Russell-Colbath House stands on the north side of the Kancamagus Highway, between the Jigger Johnson Campground and Oliverian Brook Road.
 It is a 1 1/2-story wood-frame structure, with a gable roof, central chimney, and clapboarded exterior.
 It has a symmetrical five-bay facade, with a center entrance flanked by sidelight windows and pilasters, and topped by a simple peaked entablature.
 The interior follows a center-chimney plan, with a small entrance vestibule, parlor spaces flanking the chimney, and a bedroom behind the chimney.
 A narrow space in the northeast corner includes both a kitchen space and stairs to bedrooms in the upper level.

 The house was built in 1831-32 by Thomas and Amzi Russell, and is the only surviving 19th-century homestead in the Swift River valley.
 The Russells were among the early permanent settlers, arriving in the 1820s (failed settlements took place in 1805 and 1815).
-The Russell operated a sawmill on Oliverian Brook, and were part of a small farming and logging community in the immediate area, which constituted the best farmland in the valley.
+The Russells operated a sawmill on Oliverian Brook, and were part of a small farming and logging community in the immediate area, which constituted the best farmland in the valley.
 The house was owned by Russell descendants until 1930, after which it was used for a time as a summer residence.
 It was acquired by the Forest Service in 1961, which uses it as a museum and information center.